- Written by Dr.Mehmet Demircioglu

 Shedding and graft loss are not the same.
 A shed hair shaft is usually expected.
 A lost graft in the early days may look different because it can include tissue and sometimes bleeding.
 Once the grafts are secure, the visible hair can shed while the follicle continues its recovery below the surface.

 Many patients panic when scabs fall with small hairs inside them.
 In most cases, this is not a disaster.
-The page about whether scabs mean lost grafts after hair transplant.
+My page about whether scabs mean lost grafts after hair transplant explains this difference.
 What matters here is to follow washing instructions and avoid scratching or picking.

 Yes, you can still lose hair after a hair transplant.
-This is an important answers on this page.
+This is a central answer on this page.
 Transplanted hair usually behaves more like donor hair, but your native hair can continue thinning if your underlying hair loss is still active.
 This can create the impression that the transplant failed when the real problem is progression around the transplanted zone.

-I separate transplanted hair from native hair during every consultation for this reason.
+I separate transplanted hair from native hair during every consultation because this distinction protects the plan.
 If a patient has strong miniaturization behind the hairline, I need to plan for that.
 Sometimes medication such as finasteride or minoxidil can help stabilize native hair.
 Sometimes the patient cannot or does not want to use medication.
 Either way, the surgical plan must be clear about future loss.

 If you want a deeper explanation, I have a dedicated article about whether hair loss can continue after a hair transplant.
-I would put it this way yes, and the right response is planning, not fear.
+My answer is yes.
+The right response is planning, not fear.

 Native hair shock loss means that some existing hair near the transplanted area sheds after surgery.
 This can happen because the scalp has experienced trauma, inflammation, anesthesia, incisions, and temporary stress.
 In many patients it is temporary, but weak miniaturized hairs are more vulnerable.